Drink Driving and Drug Driving Courses

 Queanbeyan has its own course, too.
-The SAVE Traffic Offender Intervention Program operates out of the Kangaroos Club, corner Stuart St and Richard Ave and involves a day-long program, usually 9am to 5pm on nominated Saturdays and costs $150.
+The SAVE Traffic Offender Intervention Program operates out of the Kangaroos Club, on the corner of Stuart St and Richard Ave, and involves a day-long program, usually 9am to 5pm on nominated Saturdays, and costs $165.

 Goulburn and Yass Local Courts are served by a program run through the PCYC Institute.

 A relevant drink or drug drive course must be completed before a driver found guilty of an offence and disqualified from driving will be re-issued with a licence.
 The course must be completed within the person’s disqualification period.

 Well-prepared defendants complete, or at least enrol in, a relevant course before coming to court.